Did you know?

 Can I purchase past service?

 Yes.
-Under the Public Service Pension Plan you may purchase prior service, provided the service is pensionable as defined by the Public Service Pensions Act, 1991 (the Act), and if you are an employee as defined by the Act when electing to purchase.
+Under the Public Service Pension Plan you may purchase prior service, provided the service is pensionable as defined by the Plan Text, and if you are an employee as defined by the Plan Text when electing to purchase.
 Examples of past service include:

 - Worked service for which contributions were paid and subsequently refunded;